Skip to main content

 A standard protocol for women might involve weekly subcutaneous injections of a low dose of Testosterone Cypionate, typically in the range of 10 to 20 units (0.1 to 0.2ml of a 200mg/ml solution).
 This method is favored for its ability to produce consistent serum levels, avoiding the daily fluctuations that can occur with transdermal creams or gels.

 Subcutaneous administration into adipose tissue, such as the abdomen or glute, provides a slow and steady absorption into the bloodstream.
 This mimics the body’s own endogenous release more closely than other methods and is associated with a high degree of efficacy and patient satisfaction.
-For many women, particularly those in or post-menopause, this protocol is integrated with progesterone therapy to ensure comprehensive hormonal balance and endometrial protection.
+For many women, particularly those in perimenopause or post-menopause, this protocol is integrated with progesterone therapy to ensure comprehensive hormonal balance and endometrial protection.

 Clinically supervised testosterone therapy for women involves restoring the hormone to optimal physiological levels, which has been shown to produce significant improvements in mood and cognitive function.